-E-mail: nsanders@yorku.ca Office Hours: Before/After Class or appointments by email request prior to first class)

-Course Time & Days: Monday 11:30-

-Class Location: R N201 (pls confirm
+Professor James C. Simeon, PhD E-mail: jcsimeon@yorku.ca Office Hours: Before/After Class or appointments by email request Course Time & Days: Wednesday 4:00 pm-7:00pm Class Location: R S105

 Land Acknowledgment

 York University recognizes that many Indigenous Nations have longstanding relationships with the territories upon which York University campuses are located that precede the establishment of York University.
 York University acknowledges its presence on the traditional territory of many Indigenous Nations.
 The area known as Tkaronto has been care taken by the Anishinabek Nation, the Haudenosaunee Confederacy, and the Huron-Wendat.
 It is now home to many First Nation, Inuit, and Métis communities.
 We acknowledge the current treaty holders, the Mississauga's of the Credit First Nation.
 This territory is subject of the Dish with One Spoon Wampum Belt Covenant, an agreement to peaceably share and care for the Great Lakes region